Operation School Bell®

 Members and Community Volunteers contributed approximately 15,500 volunteer hours.
 At $25/hr that’s equal to $387,500!

 Six new and talented members joined ALP this year.
 Chapter membership now totals 59 Voting, 12 Associate, and 74 Sustaining members.

 ALP maintains the Gold Medallion on GuideStar, the world’s largest source of information on nonprofit organizations.

 The Social Committee coordinated fun social events for members: an afternoon at the Showcase House and performances of Our Town, Pirates of Penzance, and Bordertown Now at Pasadena Playhouse

 The email marketing databases continued to grow with 881 customer email addresses for Treasure Fair and 481 customers for Craft Fair.

 ALP served as a voting location for the June election.

 Members were publicly recognized during National Volunteer Month with a Thank You ad in the Outlook

 Sales at Treasure Fair, the major source of funding for philanthropic programs, set a record at $201,000 for the year.

-Grants of $21,000 for the Operation School Bell program were received from the Green Foundation, Vons Foundation and Pasadena Host Lions Club’s Memorial Trust Fund.
-We also received a $10,000 matching grant from Carmax.
+Grants of $27,500 for the Operation School Bell program were received from the Green Foundation, Vons Foundation, the Jameson Foundation and Pasadena Host Lions Club’s Memorial Trust Fund.